Have you heard of EveryDollar? EveryDollar is a budgeting app that was created by famed financial expert Dave Ramsey.

 This is a good basic starter plan.
 However, it does require you to add in all of your expenditures manually.

-The EveryDollar Plus Plan does cost money.
+The EveryDollar Premium Plan does cost money.
 However, it also includes some great added benefits.
 The main one is the ability to auto-download transactions from your bank.

-The Plus version costs $99 per year, billed on an annual basis.
-This works out to an average of $8.25 a month.
+Ramsey Plus costs $129 per year, billed on an annual basis.
+This works out to an average of $10.75 per month.

 Note: Since Ramsey touts paying all bills with cash/debit cards, you can’t pay for your EveryDollar Plus membership with your credit card.
 Debit cards only, please.

-If you want to sign up for the Plus plan and get your transactions automatically downloaded, you’ll have to let the system connect to your bank account.
+If you want to sign up for the premium plan and get your transactions automatically downloaded, you’ll have to let the system connect to your bank account.